spoons-and-mirrors/iam/README.md

 - **`synthetic: true`** — Injected by Pocket Universe, not a real tool call
 - **`agents`** — All sibling agents and their status history (array of status updates)
 - **`messages`** — Inbox messages, reply using `reply_to`

+**Reply audit trail:** When you reply using `reply_to`, the tool output includes the FULL original message you're replying to, providing a complete audit trail.

 </details>